dliu18/dliu18.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth-year computer science Ph.D. candidate in [Khoury College](https://www.khoury.northeastern.edu/) at Northeastern University, in affiliation with the [Network Science Institute](https://www.networkscienceinstitute.org/), advised by Professor [Tina Eliassi-Rad](http://eliassi.org/).
+I am a final-year computer science Ph.D. candidate in [Khoury College](https://www.khoury.northeastern.edu/) at Northeastern University, in affiliation with the [Network Science Institute](https://www.networkscienceinstitute.org/), advised by Professor [Tina Eliassi-Rad](http://eliassi.org/).
 My research interests lie at the intersection of graph machine learning, algorithmic fairness, and the societal impact of AI.
 I am supported by the NSF GRFP.

 The goal of my research is to improve the trustworthiness of machine learning applied to complex systems.
 My past work and current interests focus on: